me3zaAKAgoat/42cursus/README.md

 - Implicit type conversion in C happens automatically when a value is copied to its compatible data type.
 - **malloc**'s arguments:
   - the maximum argument malloc can take is implementation specific and will exceed SIZE_MAX on for example OS X.
   - the minimum argument malloc can take is 0 and behaviour will be implentation specific, malloc will either return NULL or a unique pointer value.
+  - if the programmer tries to convert from a type that can represent more values to a type that can represent less values (say from long to short) a truncation happens in an implementation defined manner.